-Overview of the hydroserverpy.core
+Overview of the hydroserverpy.api

 Package

-The hydroserverpy.core
+The hydroserverpy.api

 Python package allows HydroServer users to retrieve, create, update, and delete their HydroServer data and metadata.
 This guide will provide examples on how to manage various types of HydroServer data.